theheking/intro-to-r/key_info.md

 # RStudio and R installation
 R and RStudio are separate downloads and installations.
 R is the underlying statistical computing environment, but using R alone is no fun.
 RStudio is a graphical integrated development environment (IDE) that makes using R much easier and more interactive.
 You need to install R before you install RStudio.
 Please choose the operating system (OS) that you use.

+## Garvan Owned Devices
+If anyone has a Garvan-owned Windows device and requires any software installed, they need to contact ithelp@garvan.org.au to get it done (as they might not have administrator privileges) and if they have Garvan-owned MacBook, they can install any software by themselves

 ## Windows
 <b> If you already have R and RStudio installed </b>
  - Download R from the [CRAN website](http://cran.r-project.org/bin/windows/base/release.htm).